TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_trip_zone.md

     - GPIO11 is connected to GPIO12
     - EPWM9_A and EPWM1_A pin can be connected to an oscilloscope to view the waveform.
 \endcond
+\cond SOC_AM261X
+- For AM261x-LP:
+    - GPIO3 is connected to GPIO4
+    - EPWM2_A and EPWM3_A pin can be connected to an oscilloscope to view the waveform.
+\endcond

 \cond SOC_AM243X